dlang/DIPs/DIPs/DIP1xxx-JS.md

 ### Language Features

-If the language feature is determined to be common, a command line flag should be added in the form of `-transition=[name]` which gives the deprecation message in advance of yielding a deprecation message by default.
-If this approach is used, users must be given at least two major releases before not using the flag gives deprecation messages.
-The transition flag would then have no effect, and turn into an error when the deprecated feature is finally removed.
+Deprecations to language features must also update the [language deprecations page](https://dlang.org/deprecate.html) on dlang.org simultaneously.

-Users must be given at least four major releases before the deprecated features are removed.
+Users must be given at least four non-patch releases before the deprecated features are removed.
 More releases should be given if the removed code is commonly used.

-Warnings should NOT be used in the deprecation process.
+Warnings must NOT be used in the deprecation process.
 Warnings are set as errors in many build systems (including DUB), and would therefore prematurely break many user's code.
+The exception is when the deprecation is for a change which turns something into a warning.
+In this case the code which would trigger the warning must also first go through a deprecation period.

 ## Copyright & License